A new series of training sessions will begin in the Spring of 2008. Call Karin Weber at 707-938-1519 for more information.

 Guide Interpretive Walks.
 Topics include wildflowers, birds, plant communities,

 geology and minerals, mushrooms, and history.
-At least one two-hour walk is

 Mounted Assistance Unit Volunteer (MAU) - Patrolling the park on horseback,